Training Shoes vs. Running Shoes: What’s the Difference and Which Should You Wear?

 Running and training shoes support different types of movement, and knowing the distinction is essential to getting the best results from every workout.

-Whether you’re a runner, a gym-goer or both, you need the right gear to support your hard work and help you feel your best.
-But with so many options for athletic shoes on the market, it can be difficult to determine which shoe will be best for each activity.
+Whether you’re a runner, a gym-goer, or both, you need the right gear to support your hard work and help you feel your best.
+But with so many options for athletic shoes on the market, it can be difficult to determine whether training or running shoes will be better for your chosen activity.

 What Are Running Shoes?

 It might seem obvious, but running shoes are specifically designed for running, so you should wear them when you run.
-The only exception is if you are running short distances on a treadmill to warm up before weight training — you may choose to wear your cross-training shoes if you’re running less than a mile.
-If you’re running longer distances on the road or treadmill, choose a pair of lightweight road-running shoes.
+The only exception is if you’re running short distances on a treadmill to warm up before weight training; you may choose to wear your cross-training shoes if you’re running less than a mile.
+If you’re running longer distances on the road or treadmill, choose a pair of lightweight road running shoes.
+For speed workouts or tempo runs, many runners prefer a lighter, more responsive shoe, while more cushioned options are often favored for recovery runs and higher-mileage days.
 If you’re running outdoors, you should have a pair of trail running shoes, which provide increased protection on rough terrain.

 - Comfort and fit: Make sure to try on your running shoes toward the end of the day in your typical moisture-wicking running socks.
 The toe box should be roomy enough for you to wiggle and stretch, and the heel collar shouldn’t rub or slip on your heel.
 They should feel just right from the get-go; don’t rely on a break-in period.

 - Cushioning and responsiveness: Aim for a shoe with plenty of midsole cushioning, especially if you’re running long distances.
-For example, the innovative Nike Zoom cushioning system is designed to absorb impact and limit stress on your body.
+Cushioning absorbs impact and reduces stress on your body, while responsiveness refers to how quickly the shoe returns energy to help you move forward.
+For example, the innovative Nike Zoom cushioning system is designed to balance impact protection with energy return.
+A good rule of thumb is that your shoes should feel protective without feeling unstable or overly soft underfoot.

-- A lightweight feel: You don’t want your running shoes to slow you down, so choose a pair with a lightweight construction, without sacrificing cushioning where you need it most.
+- Lightweight feel: You don’t want your running shoes to slow you down, so choose a pair with a lightweight construction, without sacrificing cushioning where you need it most.

 - Traction and protection: If you’ll be running on a trail, look for shoes with deeper lugs (a.k.a. cleats) and more durable uppers.

-- The right heel-toe drop: Traditional running shoes have a heel-toe drop of 10mm or more, which comes from the added cushioning in the heel.
-You’ll want that if you tend to strike aggressively on your heel, but if you strike more with your mid or forefoot, or if you have chronic knee problems, opt for a lower heel-toe drop.
+- The right heel-to-toe drop: Traditional running shoes have a heel-to-toe drop of 10 millimeters or more, which comes from the added cushioning in the heel.
+You’ll want that if you tend to strike aggressively on your heel, but if you strike more with your mid or forefoot, or if you have chronic knee problems, opt for a lower heel-to-toe drop.

 What Are Cross-Training Shoes?

 Training shoes are capable of supporting a wide range of movements, from lateral plyometric moves to squats on the spot to quick direction changes.
-Training shoes are typically flatter, with a lower heel-toe drop and greater flexibility.
+Training shoes are typically flatter, with a lower heel-to-toe drop and greater flexibility.
 They’re also designed to provide more stability.
-For example, the Nike Air Zoom SuperRep 2 for men and women distributes energy across a full-length plate, braces your foot when you move from side to side and holds your foot in place with a mesh ribbed upper.
+For example, the Nike Metcon line helps optimize stability during heavy lifting.

 Training shoes are effective for a wide range of activities, including: